Screening Criteria and Guidelines

 If you are notified that you DO NOT meet minimum requirements, you will be notified of which requirements have not been met.
 You are encouraged to review your academic records to confirm missing requirements.
 If you are able to meet the missing requirements before the form deadline, you will be able to re-submit the form in order to be screened again.

 If you are not able to meet the requirements by the form deadline, you will need to re-submit a new Pre-Registration Screening Form the next time the program is accepting students.

-If you are able to register for your program, you will be given a time period to complete compliance requirements such as immunizations, background checks, Nursing Basic Skills, CPR, etc. The actual start date for program classes varies.
+Students who successfully register for their program will be given a time period to complete compliance requirements such as immunizations, background checks, CPR, etc. The actual start date for program classes varies.
 See the programs page for more information on specific programs.